-Mitt Romney Announces Return To Politics With Utah Senate Run
+Mitt Romney Takes Veiled Swipes At Trump in Senate Run Announcement

 In the interim, Romney stepped in to turn around the scandal-plagued 2002 Salt Lake Winter Olympics, which vaulted his reputation in Utah.

-Another reason Romney likely enjoys broad support in Utah is because of his Mormon faith.

-As NPR pointed out during his 2012 presidential run, Romney rarely talks about his faith, despite having held leadership positions within The Church of Jesus Christ of Latter-day Saints.
-He served as a missionary for the church in France in the 1960s.

-In fact, his connection to the faith goes back generations.
+His connection to his church has also been key.
+In fact, that connection goes back generations.
 Romney's great-great-grandfather Miles Romney was a Mormon pioneer, who settled in Utah in the 19th century and designed the famed St. George Tabernacle.

-That connection to the state contributed to his nearly 73 percent share of the vote in Utah in the 2012 presidential contest, soundly defeating former President Barack Obama there by 48 points.
+In 2012, Romney won nearly 73 percent share of the vote in Utah, soundly defeating President Barack Obama there by 48 points.
 Contrast that with the 2016 presidential race.
-While President Trump won Utah, he only received 46 percent of the vote.
+While Donald Trump won Utah, he only received 46 percent of the vote.

 Many Utahans, fueled by their growing unease with Trump's divisive rhetoric, instead cast their vote for Evan McMullin, a third-party candidate and a Mormon, who got 21 percent.